-Suki Lopez is a New York City based actress hailing from the shiny shores of Miami.
-Lopez, a Cuban-American artist, is best known for her role as Nina ( "la latina" ) on HBO's Sesame Street.
+Suki Lopez is a Cuban-American actress hailing from the shiny shores of Miami.
+Lopez, is best known for her role as Nina ( "la latina" ) on HBO's Sesame Street.
 Previous credits include the National Tour of West Side Story, Disney Cruise Line and an episode of Bravo's Odd Mom Out.
 When she's not acting, Suki's exploring New York Cities food scene with her Chef husband or just drinking a cafe con leche at home.

 "suki" 好き Japanese - verb: "to like, to love,"

-A new season of Sesame Street is officially here!
-Watch new episodes Saturday mornings at 9am on HBO
+A new season of Sesame Street is NOW on PBS !!!

 "From Aimee Carrero's star turn as Disney's first Latina princess to Chrissie Fit's crooning in Pitch Perfect, Miami actors have been dominating Hollywood by breaking stereotypes.
 Suki Lopez has now shot to the forefront of that noble trend.
 The newest season of the age-old classic Sesame Street has cast Lopez as "Nina la Latina."
 The actress is not afraid to let her Miami-ness come out when playing the character.
 She describes Nina as a "total millennial" who works tons of jobs on Sesame Street to pay her way through college.
 Just like Lopez, Nina is bilingual, Cuban-American, and proud of her heritage."